DavidPowell/OpenModes/doc/install.rst

    You can install Anaconda without administrator access, and it is available for Windows, Linux and Mac OSX.

-   Python 3.5 is recommended, and Python 2.7 will continue to be supported.
+   *Python 3.5 is recommended*, and Python 2.7 will continue to be supported.
    Python versions 3.3 and 3.4 should work, but these python versions do not have pre-compiled windows binaries.